-I called the local newspaper office, found out what to do, then sold 75 subscriptions the first weekend, then 40 more in the next two weeks.
+I called the local newspaper office, found out what to do, then sold 75 subscriptions.

-With gravel roads in our neighborhood, western Oregon heavy winter rain, and dogs who threatened anyone on a bicycle, delivering papers became a daily adventure.
+With gravel roads in our neighborhood, western Oregon heavy winter rain, and dogs who savagely threatened anyone on a bicycle, delivering papers became an adventure.

 I learned to keep my bicycle between me and a growling dog.
 With the cooperation of their owners, we got most of the dogs trained to let me deliver papers in peace.
-I learned to ride with a heavy load of papers over my front wheel trying to pull the wheel from the path I planned through loose gravel.
+I learned to ride with a heavy load of papers over my front wheel trying to pull the wheel from the path I planned through loose gravel, a strenuous workout that threatened disaster if I failed to keep the front wheel going exactly where it should go.